 Girls and women who work in garment factories in India are the victims of modern forms of slavery, says the India Committee of the Netherlands (LIW - Landelijke India Werkgroep) after an on-the-ground investigation.

 Three industry organisations, SOMO and the secretariat of the Dutch Agreement on Sustainable Garments and Textile are offering enterprises a workshop on the garment industry in Myanmar.
 The aim is to provide an insight into what is involved in responsible manufacturing in "at risk" countries.
 Myanmar is an example of this.

 How do the Dutch Agreement on Sustainable Garments and Textile and the German Partnership for Sustainable Textiles work?
 The two initiatives organised a meeting during the OECD conference on the garment industry on 30 January, where they announced that they would be cooperating more closely.

 The participants in the Agreement Responsible Gold have opened the door to due diligence.
 The interpretation, examples and experiences exchanged in a workshop on the subject will be the springboard for the individual participants to get down to work in this area.
 Eleven of the agreement’s twenty participants took part in the workshop.

-Another party has become a signatory to the Dutch Agreement on Sustainable Garments and Textile.
-Mauritz & Zn. has joined the list of enterprises that signed the Agreement earlier.
+The Dutch Agreement on Sustainable Garments and Textile has acquired a new signatory: Fristads Kansas Benelux BV.
 Like its Agreement partners, it will work to prevent such abuses as exploitation, animal suffering and environmental damage in production countries.